How To Use Google Maps As A Multi-Stop Web Route Planner

 Typing addresses on the Google Maps route planner

-3. Add the Destination Address
+3. Add A Destination Address

 Inputting the destination address for a multi stop route on google maps route planner

-4. Add Multiple Stops on Google Maps
+4. Add Multiple Stops In Google Maps

 Planning a route with multiple destinations on Google Maps multi stop route planner